 The peduncles and petioles of these panicles are glabrous or finely

 pubescent.
-Individual flowers are about 1/8" across, consisting of a
+Individual flowers are about 1/8" (3 mm.) across, consisting

 short green calyx with 5 teeth and 5 green or greenish yellow petals.